 Le made an application to court for Brydens to provide the itemised bill.The court took a very dim view of Brydens' antics.
 Justice Schmidt blasted the firm saying that it had failed to "abide by its statutory obligations

 " and instead relied on "hopeless technical points

 " in fighting its former client.
-The judge added that Brydens was aware that Le (who was originally from Vietnam) had a "limited command of English
+The judge added that Brydens was aware that Le (originally from Vietnam) had a "limited command of English

-" and should have consented to his application to have the costs assessed.
+" and the firm should have consented to Le's application to have the costs assessed.

 The court ordered Brydens to pay Le's costs in having to make the application to court.